 Federal income tax is a pay-as-you-go tax.
 You must pay it as you earn or receive income during the year.
 An employee usually has income tax withheld from his or her pay.
 If you do not pay your tax through withholding, or do not pay enough tax that way, you might have to pay estimated tax.
 You generally have to make estimated tax payments if you expect to owe taxes, including self-employment tax (discussed later), of $1,000 or more when you file your return.
-Use Form 1040-ES to figure and pay the tax.
+Use Form 1040-ES, Estimated Tax for Individuals, to figure and pay the tax.
 If you do not have to make estimated tax payments, you can pay any tax due when you file your return.
-For more information on estimated tax, see Publication 505, Tax Withholding and Estimated Tax.
+For more information on estimated tax, see Pub.
+505.

 Paying electronically through the Electronic Federal Tax Payment System (EFTPS).

-Paying by authorizing an electronic funds withdrawal when you file Form 1040 electronically.
+Paying with Direct Pay by authorizing an electronic funds withdrawal when you file Form 1040 electronically.

 Paying by credit or debit card over the phone or by Internet.

 To enroll in EFTPS, go to www.eftps.gov or call 1-800-555-4477.